panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 The logical *and* (`&&`) and *or* (`||`) are common logical operators used in JavaScript.

-Normally you're using these operators with operands of boolean type:
+Normally, you're using these operators on booleans:

 ```javascript
 true && true   // => true